hieuimba/Guess-The-ELO/README.md

 ## How To Play
 - Each round presents you with a random chess game
-- Choose from four options to guess the correct Elo rating
+- Select from four choices to guess the correct Elo rating
 - Earn points for accurate guesses
 - Challenge yourself in two game modes:
   - Classic: Aim for the highest score across a set number of rounds